Consideration of a Regional Fire Services Model

 Please stop wasting our tax money on these type of studies!!

-JNN about 1 year ago
+JNN over 1 year ago

 This change seems very sudden and leaves me in the dark the city's primary motivation for this change.
 Benefits such as "more cohesion, more consistent leadership, and a deeper bench of resources" really say nothing without clear examples.
 If the primary goal is to save money, what are those savings and what are the trade offs?

-Jstan about 1 year ago
+Jstan over 1 year ago

 This is a very bad, short-sighted proposal.